Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Spin Relaxation in Monolayer M o S e

-We start the analysis with a monolayer MoSe$_2$, where the momentum-direct spin-dark exciton is energetically located at approximately $1.45\,$meV \cite{lu2019magnetic,robert2020measurement} above the optically addressable spin-bright exciton.
+We start the analysis with a monolayer MoSe$_2$ on a sapphire substrate, where the momentum-direct spin-dark exciton is energetically located at approximately $1.45\,$meV \cite{lu2019magnetic,robert2020measurement} above the optically addressable spin-bright exciton.
 This small bright-dark splitting is a direct consequence of excitonic effects, as the bare conduction band splitting is on the order of 20\,meV \cite{kormanyos2015k}.
-Within the used effective-mass approach, this implies a short-range intravalley exchange blue shift \cite{qiu2015nonanalyticity,yu2014valley} of the spin-bright momentum-direct, i.e., intravalley $K$-$K$ A$_{1s}$ exciton of 5\,meV, from which we can estimate the short-range intravalley exchange blue shift of the spin-bright momentum-indirect, i.e., intervalley $K$-$K^{\prime}$ exciton of 9\,meV \cite{li2022intervalley,yang2022relaxation,he2020valley}.
+Within the used effective-mass approach, this implies a short-range intravalley exchange blue shift \cite{qiu2015nonanalyticity,yu2014valley} of the spin-bright momentum-direct, i.e., intravalley $K$-$K$ A$_{1s}$ exciton of 5.5\,meV, from which we can obtain an upper estimate of the short-range intravalley exchange blue shift of the spin-bright momentum-indirect, i.e., intervalley $K$-$K^{\prime}$ exciton of 9.8\,meV \cite{li2022intervalley,yang2022relaxation,he2020valley} following the procedure in Ref.~\cite{dogadov2026diss}.
+Note, that in our simulations we assume a fixed bright-dark splitting, which is experimentally known from h-BN-encapsulated MoSe$_2$ monolayer samples \cite{lu2019magnetic,robert2020measurement}, irrespective of the chosen substrate material, which might not always be valid.
+Here, \textit{ab initio} calculations \cite{echeverry2016splitting}, which properly take into account substrate effects with meV precision, are needed.
+However, the average environmental dielectric constants $\frac{1}{2}(\epsilon_1+\epsilon_2)$ for h-BN encapsulation ($\epsilon_1=\epsilon_2=4.8$ \cite{latini2015excitons}) and sapphire substrates ($\epsilon_1 = \sqrt{11.6\cdot 9.4}$ \cite{fontanella1974low} and $\epsilon_2=1$) are almost equal, so that we expect a similar net screening and, hence, a similar Coulomb exchange interaction in both cases.
+Note that, on a SiO$_2$ substrate, monolayer MoSe$_2$ preserves its bright ground state \cite{molas2017brightening}.
 In Fig.~\ref{fig:excitonic_energies}, we depict the energies at zero center-of-mass momentum of the four considered exciton species.

 Due to the small bright-dark splitting of the $K$-$K$ excitons allowing efficient spin hybridization, a monolayer MoSe$_2$ is a promising candidate for efficient excitonic Rashba spin relaxation induced by out-of-plane electric fields.
 In our case, the electric field is a local field $\mathbf E_{z,\mathbf q}^{\text{loc}}$ self-consistently induced by the spatial asymmetries of the dielectric environment of the MoSe$_2$ monolayer sandwiched between vacuum and a SiO$_2$ substrate, cf.\ Eq.~\eqref{eq:ElectricFieldLocalExplicit}.